Razor.Templating.Core 3.0.0

 ...

-//add after registering all the dependencies
+// Add this after registering all other dependencies

 or in console or other applications, add as below